 Asides from producing the Amid the Barren and Lost and Beneath Dead Waves records he has also recorded and mixed numerous other independent projects.
 His mixes have been featured on Kerrang! radio, Total Rock radio, BBC Radio, ITV’s ‘Take Me Out’ and The Electric Guitar Show amongst many others.
 Doug has also created and recorded music for theatre productions, independent films, music libraries and professional wrestling shows.

 Prior to launching his own business Doug was a guitar teacher and course content writer at The Rhythm Studio, a music school based in Kensington & Chelsea College, for 11 years from the opening of the school in 2008 through to August 2019, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
-In addition, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
+In addition, he’s written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar, and delivered lessons for the London School of Music, Music in Offices and other contemporary music lesson providers.

 Between 2010-2019 Doug worked closely with The Rhythm Studio Foundation, a charity which provides musical education for underprivileged young people.
 He provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.